Tang–Tibet relations: First political marriage

 Songtsen Gampo then decided to change the marriage proposal into a peaceful one after seeing the prosperity of Tang, and it is recorded that Songtsen sent his chancellor, Gar Tongtsen Yulsung, to Tang with five thousand golds and hundreds of antique treasures to show his sincerity.
 Two years later, after receiving the third political marriage proposal by Songtsen Gampo, the emperor of Tang selected a daughter from royal nobility to be the wife of Songtsen Gampo and crowned her Princess Wencheng.
 What's more, the emperor of Tang appointed Li Daozong, the Minister of Rites and the Highness of Jiangxia, to convoy the Princess with a tally that symbolized the power of the Tang emperor to Tibet.
 Princess Wencheng entered Tibet in 641 A.D, and brought various production techniques of Tang China, including 60 books on manufacturing and construction techniques, over 100 remedies for up to 404 illnesses, 5 methods of medical diagnosis, 6 medical devices and 4 medical weighty tomes, along with a myriad of living items and crop seeds, to Tibet.
 According to the classic of The New Book of the Tang Dynasty, Songtsen Gampo welcomed his bride in Baihai and Princess Wencheng lived in Tibet for nearly 40 years until she died in 680 AD.
 This was the first formal contact established between Tang and Tibet.

 Tang and Tibet maintained a peaceful and friendly relationship when Songtsen Gampo was alive and the diplomatic communication increased gradually every year, making Tibet a transportation hub between Tang and Sindhu (now India).
 In 645 A.D, the emperor Li Shi-min returned to Chang'an, the capital of Tang, after conquering Goguryeo, and Songtsen Gampo immediately sent an envoy, Gar Tongtsen Yulsung, to Chang-an to congratulate Li on his triumph with a gift of a seven-foot tall golden goose.
-Three years later, Wang Xuance, the Tang envoy who visited Sindhu, was looted, as Sindhu was in military disorder, and escaped to Tibet, where Songtsen Gampo dispatched armies and recruited soldiers from Nepal to assist Wang in suppressing the conflicts in Sindhu, safely bringing back the whole diplomatic mission along with hundreds of prisoners of war to Chang'an.
+Three years later, Wang Xuance, the Tang envoy who visited Sindhu, was looted, as Sindhu was in military disorder, and escaped to Tibet, where Songtsen Gampo dispatched armies and recruited soldiers from Nepal to assist Wang in suppressing the conflicts in Sindhu at the Battle of Chabuheluo, safely bringing back the whole diplomatic mission along with hundreds of prisoners of war to Chang'an.
 The stone tablet of the Tang envoy who visited Sindhu is still kept in the Gilong town of Tibet, recording Wang's revisit to Sindhu bypassing Tibet in the third year of Xianqing (658A.D), the reign title of Emperor Gaozong.